-Here is our guide to some of the best shows in London's West End, including long-running musicals such as The Phantom of the Opera, Les Miserables and Disney's The Lion King to new shows, such as Mary Poppins, Moulin Rouge and Pretty Woman.
+Here is our guide to some of the best new musicals in London West End, including long-running musicals such as The Phantom of the Opera musical, Les Miserables musical, Jersey Boys musical, and Disney's The Lion King musical, Tina - The Tina Turner Musical, to the latest new musicals in the West End, such as Matilda the Musical, Mary Poppins, Moulin Rouge the Musical, Frozen the Musical, Back to the Future the Musical, Grease the Musical, Bat Out of Hell the Musical, the musical Six, Heathers the Musical and Pretty Woman the Musical.

-What are some of the most popular London musicals?
+What are some of the most popular new musicals in London?

 What are the origins of London musicals?

-The history of London musicals is a long and rich one, dating back to the early days of the city's theatre scene.
-The first musicals in London were probably those that were performed in the city's inns and taverns, which were popular entertainment venues in the seventeenth and eighteenth centuries.
+The history of musicals in London is a long and rich one, dating back to the early days of the city's theatre scene, to the new productions today.
+The first musicals in London were probably those that were performed in the London's inns and taverns, which were popular entertainment venues in the seventeenth and eighteenth centuries.
 These early musicals were often quite bawdy and featured crude humor and sexually suggestive lyrics.
-As the city's theatre scene grew and developed, so did its musicals.
+As London's city theatre scene grew and developed, so did its musicals.

-There is no definitive answer to this question as the cost of London musicals can vary greatly depending on a number of factors.
-The price of a ticket will usually depend on the popularity of the show, the venue, the time of year and the day of the week.
-For example, a musical that is playing at a popular West End theatre is likely to be more expensive than one playing at a smaller venue.
+There is no definitive answer to this question as the costs can vary greatly depending on a number of factors.
+The price of a ticket in London will usually depend on the popularity of the show, the venue, the time of year and the day of the week - and whether it is a new musical.
+For example, new musicals that are playing at popular West End theatres are likely to be more expensive than new musicals playing at smaller venues.